CVarisco/create-component-app/README.md

     // Default type of component ["stateless", "class", "pure"] "type": "stateless",

+    // Default path to get the templates from the custom templates folder "templatesDirPath": "./templates",

     // Default path to create component file and folder "path": "./src/components",